Member for 4 years 6 months

 I explored the Ardennes Terroir in the Depths of winter with Ardenne Plaisir

 There’s no particular best season or weather to set off for a taste of the Ardennes.
 Richard Mignolet certainly proved this to us during a January day when it snowed constantly.
-From the dining table at the Gaussignacs to the Monon brewery, with some purnalet to keep us warm, the region around Saint-Hubert is as beautiful in its food and drink as in its forests.
+From a great dining table to the Monon brewery, with some purnalet to keep us warm, the region around Saint-Hubert is as beautiful in its food and drink as in its forests.

 A 5-MIN Escape

-We had watched the snow falling through the bay window in Michel and Françoise Gaussignac’s dining room the previous evening.
+We had watched the snow falling through the bay window the previous evening.
 The light centimetres of white snow had formed a covering and had noticeable recoloured the landscape.
 Richard told us what lay ahead of us in our day-trip: a winter walk through the Saint-Hubert forest, a ride in a horse-drawn cart, a set lunch and a tour of the Monon brewery.
-I finished eating the matoufè* cooked by Michel, which would keep me going for the day ahead, and we went to put on our warm outdoor clothes as the weather gradually developed into a blizzard!
+I finished eating the matoufè*, which would keep me going for the day ahead, and we went to put on our warm outdoor clothes as the weather gradually developed into a blizzard!

 Matoufè (local bacon omelette), an ideal way to keep out the cold: